 Ann Marie Uetz is an exceptional attorney, and has been pivotal in the support of our organization. . . .
 Bright, insightful and focused, and an extremely valuable extended member of our team.

 Ann Marie is former chair of the Litigation Department in Foley's Detroit office and former vice chair of the firm’s national Bankruptcy & Business Reorganizations Practice.
-She provides clients who are working in distressed business situations with practical and creative representation to protect their interests and achieve their business goals.
-Foley's Bankruptcy & Business Reorganizations Practice provides a wide range of representation, including that of borrowers and Chapter 11 debtors, protecting creditor’s rights in insolvency, and advising on asset acquisition.
+Foley's Bankruptcy & Business Reorganizations Practice provides a wide range of representation, including that of lenders, creditors and chapter 11 debtors.
 BankruptcyLaw360 has fittingly ranked this practice as one of the top ten bankruptcy practices in the nation.

 Ann Marie represents clients in restructuring, bankruptcy and business disputes in federal bankruptcy and district courts across the country.
-She frequently represents debtors, secured lenders, creditor committees, indenture trustees and trustees in Chapter 11 bankruptcy proceedings.
 She has also advised clients on the strategic sale and acquisition of distressed assets, both inside and outside of the court process.
 Ann Marie splits her practice between distressed debt workouts and contract/supply chain work for manufacturers, and often her work intersects these two areas.
 She provides counsel to customers and suppliers regarding their contracts and their best business position both prior to and after a bankruptcy filing by one of their suppliers or customers.

 Ann Marie has extensive and unique knowledge of the manufacturing supply chain, including manufacturing and technology agreements.
 This includes supply contract negotiations, drafting supply contracts, surcharge and capacity issues, stop-ship situations and pricing disputes.
-These transactions often include tripartite agreements among the troubled supplier, its significant customers, and its secured lenders to solidify the commitments of each party to keep the supplier operating while the workout (or bankruptcy) is progressing.
-These agreements commonly consist of access and accommodation agreements, and subordinated participation agreements.
-Through an accommodation agreement, the customers may provide (often as a group) accommodations that solidify the lenders’ collateral base through protections on inventory and receivables, commitments to continue sourcing of existing parts to the troubled supplier and limitations on setoffs, while the lender agrees to provide working capital financing and not to foreclose.
-An access agreement permits the customer, under certain circumstances threatening production and only as a last resort, to access the supplier’s plant to produce parts pending transfer of the contract or facility to a healthier supplier.
+These transactions often include tripartite agreements among the troubled supplier, its significant customers and its secured lenders to solidify the commitments of each party to keep the supplier operating while the workout (or bankruptcy) is progressing.
+These agreements commonly consist of access and accommodation agreements and subordinated participation agreements.
 Ann Marie has negotiated these agreements routinely in troubled company situations and is deeply familiar with them and the underlying issues.

 Ann Marie brings to the manufacturing sector a unique combination of knowledge and experience under the Uniform Commercial Code (i.e., the UCC), the Bankruptcy Code, as well as significant trial experience.
 She is thus able to advise her clients regarding their existing rights and legal obligations as well as counsel how those rights and obligations might be affected by the threatened insolvency or actual bankruptcy filing by her clients’ customers or suppliers.
 This provides her clients with the tools they need to gain traction in contract negotiations and best leverage their position in this evolving economic environment.
 She provides personal and remote training to her clients to help them manage their contracts and other risk.